-Baker named university's 12th president Board promotes Provost Robin Baker, a historian and seasoned administrator rovost Robin E. Baker, who has overseen a dramatic expansion of academic programs at George Fox since 1999, will be the institution's next president.
+Baker named university's 12th president Board promotes Provost Robin Baker, a historian and seasoned administrator provost Robin E. Baker, who has overseen a dramatic expansion of academic programs at George Fox since 1999, will be the institution's next president.
 He will begin his presidential duties following the retirement of President David Brandt on June 30.
 Baker, 49, was selected March 10 by the George Fox Board of Trustees at its annual spring meeting.
 "After conducting a national search and evaluating the complex requirements for leadership at George Fox University, the board is unified in our excitement that Dr. Robin Baker has accepted our offer to be our next president," said Barbara Palmer, chair of the board of trustees and senior vice president of Bank of America.
 "I am very pleased with the selection," said Colin Saxton, superintendent of Northwest Yearly Meeting of Friends Church and a member of the selection committee.
 "Dr. Baker is passionate about Christ-centered higher education and is deeply committed to the mission of George Fox.
 We feel like he will be an excellent spokesperson for the community and will help the university move into the future in creative and faithful ways."
 As provost, Baker supervised all academic programs, institutional technology, intercollegiate athletics, student life, and library services.
 During his eight years, Baker oversaw the addition of 13 undergraduate programs and nine graduate programs.
-He also worked with the university's academic units to help gain specialized accreditation for the engineering, social work, athletic training, and music undergraduate programs, as well as the seminary and psychology graduate programs.
-During his tenure, the faculty has grown from 80 to 180 and the university has quadrupled institutional funds for academic research.
-He initiated new efforts in globalization of the curriculum and helped create the university's new Act Six program, which each year will offer 10 full four-year scholarships to multicultural students in the Portland area.
-Baker has taught classes at George Fox as professor of history.
-His research has focused on the American Civil War and Reconstruction, 19th-century American political/quantitative history, and the history of the southern United States.
-In addition to his work in political history, Baker speaks frequently on the integration of faith and learning in the Christian university and he has a special interest in the works of C.S.
+He also worked with the university's academic units to help gain specialized

+accreditation for the engineering, social work, athletic training, and music undergraduate programs, as well as the seminary and psychology graduate programs.

+During his tenure, the faculty has

+Institution Final title Years

+George Fox University (Ore gon) provost

+Grand Canyon University (I Arizona)senior vice president

+John Brown University (Arl (ansas)assistant professor of history

+Wheaton College (Illinois) assistant professor of history

+Education Institution Degree Year

+Texas A&M University doctorate in history with hone ors 1989

+Hardin-Simmons Universit ymaster of arts in history outstanding graduating stude

+Grand Canyon University bachelor of arts in history and political science with high ho

+grown from 80 to 180 and the university

+has quadrupled institutional funds for academic research.
+He initiated new efforts in

+helped create the university's new Act Six

+program, which each year will offer 10 full

+four-year scholarships to multicultural stuas professor of history.
+His research has

+focused on the American Civil War and

+Reconstruction, 19th-century American

+political/quantitative history, and the history of the southern United States.
+In addition to his work in political history, Baker

+faith and learning in the Christian univer-

+Baker married his wife.
+Ruth. in 1980

+speaks frequently on the integration of

+sity and he has a special interest in the

+works of C.S.
 Lewis and J.R.R.
 Tolkien.

-Baker married his wife.
-Ruth, in 1980 while a student at Grand Canyon University.
-They have three children: Jacob (16), Rebekah (13), and Tara (12).
-Teaching and administr ative history Institution Final title Years George Fox University (Oregon n) provost 1999-2007 Grand Canyon University (Aria zona)senior vice president John Brown University (Arkan nsas) assistant professor of history Wheaton College (Illinois) assistant professor of history Education Institution Degree Year Texas A&M University doctorate in history with hono ors 1989 macter of arts in history 1022 Hardin-Simmons University 1302 Hardin-Simmons University (outstanding graduating stude • ent)
+University.
+They have three children:

+Jacob (16), Rebekah (13), and Tara (12).